 There are many Amazon Influencer Marketing companies that can help you connect with relevant influencers in your field, but they charge a lot for their services.
 For a more budget-friendly option, you can check out this list of amazing influencers and find your perfect match.

 Andy Feliciotti (Awesome Stuff to Buy)

 Category: Technology & Home Products

 Andy Feliciotti has been an Amazon Affiliate since 2012, and he promotes Amazon products through his entertaining website.
 Check it out for yourself, and you’ll see yourself ordering things you never knew you wanted.
-In “Awesome Stuff to Buy ” you can find amazing filters and sells little gadgets that will not only be a great gift for a friend, but also a useful appliance for your home.
+In “Awesome Stuff to Buy ” you can find amazing filters and little gadgets that will not only be a great gift for a friend, but also a useful appliance for your home.

 The owner of “Awesome Stuff to Buy” also writes ebooks and guides for people who want to become Amazon Influencers themselves.
 If you need to increase sales on Amazon, or just want to become an Amazon Influencer yourself, he’s the right guy for the job.